tomthornt0n/lcddl/README.md

 ```

 ## Tags
-Tags are used to providea additional metadata about the structure to the user layer.
+Tags are used to provide additional metadata about the structure to the user layer.
 A tag is in the form:
 ```
 @identifier <= expression>